Regular expression functions (deprecated Data Management variant)

 The function RegularExprExtract tests whether a string matches a given regular expression or not, and if so, extracts sub-parts of the string.
 It is similar to functions in the "regexp" library found on Linux and UNIX systems.

-Note that the regular expression syntax used by this function and related functions is slightly different from that used by UNIX systems.
+The regular expression syntax used by this function and related functions is slightly different from that used by UNIX systems.
 In particular, the syntax used by Data Management allows for much more precise specification of which parts of a string are to be extracted.
-Note especially the = sign used to denote the action of extracting a sub-part See Regular expression syntax for details.
+Note especially the = sign used to denote the action of extracting a sub-part.
+See Regular expression syntax for details.

 Examples